 The advisory grade pilot responds to persistent student feedback that they want greater clarity about classroom performance.

-All undergraduate instructors are required to submit advisory grades at Week 6 & 12 in the term, via Records & Registration’s Class Roster.
+All undergraduate instructors are required to submit advisory grades around Week 6 & 7 in the term, via Records & Registration’s Class Roster.

 Advisory grades are different from the Safety/Wellness Alert.

-If you have feedback for a student outside of Week 6 & 12, email the student and consider copying their faculty mentor and academic advisor – information located on class roster.
+If you have feedback for a student outside of the advisory grades period, email the student and consider copying their faculty mentor and academic advisor – information located on class roster.

 - Navigate to the Class Roster in Records & Registration’s “My Classes”.